Bill-Gray/PDCursesMod/docs/MANUAL.md

 A_OVERLINE, A_DIM, and A_STRIKEOUT;  one more is reserved for future use.
 Bits 33-52 are used to specify a color pair.
 In theory,  there can be 2^20 = 1048576 color pairs,  but as of 2021 May 27,  only WinGUI,  VT,  X11, and SDLn have COLOR_PAIRS = 1048576.
-Other platforms may join them,  but some (DOS,  OS/2) simply do not have full-color capability.
+Other platforms (DOSVGA,  Plan9, WinCon) may join them,  but some (DOS,  OS/2) simply do not have full-color capability.

    Bits 53-63 are currently unused.